Request a Consultation

 Policy personalization is a baseline expectation of modern-day consumers.
 Customers no longer want cookie-cutter policies and want them to be molded as per their needs.
 After all, the health insurance policy of a 20-year-old male prospect would be vastly different from that of a 45-year-old female prospect – and a lot of it depends on parameters like family medical history, lifestyle, location, activity levels, etc. In this respect, insurance industry consolidation can play an instrumental role in personalizing policies through innovation.

-As mentioned already, system consolidation in insurance helps businesses in overcoming operational issues like data siloing and delay in accessing the data from different systems.
+As mentioned already, system consolidation in insurance helps businesses overcome operational issues like data siloing and delays in accessing the data from different systems.
 Once that’s been taken care of, insurers can gain a 360-degree view of every individual in real-time.
 The sales and marketing teams can leverage large volumes of customer data to customize the policy as per the customer’s requirements.
-At the same time, the underwriter can work out the risk factor and concerned liabilities.
+At the same time, the underwriter can tailor the policy according to the risk factors and concerned liabilities.
 Every data set presents an opportunity to personalize the policy even further and win customer favor.

 Gaining a unified view of the customer through system consolidation also helps infuse products with innovations.
 For example, you can venture into add-on products to increase the value proposition of your policy.
 So, when someone adds a health insurance policy to their cart, you can recommend top-up or super top-up health coverage to see the viability of such a product.
 It also gives an overview of the different cohorts that would be interested in such modalities.